huggingface/hub-docs/docs/hub/storage-regions.md

 Regulated industries often require data storage in specific regions.

-For EU companies, this means you can use the Hub for ML development in a GDPR-compliant manner, with datasets, models and inference endpoints stored in EU data centers.
+For EU companies, you can use the Hub for ML development in a GDPR-compliant manner, with datasets, models and inference endpoints stored in EU data centers.

 ## Performance